babab/projectpad/README.md

 ## Installing

-Run 'make install' as root:
+Run '`make install`' as root:

-    # make install
+    $ sudo make install

-## Using Projectpad
+## Using projectpad

-Usage:
+In your console/shell, change the directory to a 'project' path.
+Then add the current directory/project by running:

+    $ projectpad add

+Then set a project (using a dialog window):

+    $ projectpad set  # or alias 's', see Shell settings

+Now, whenever you want to change to the project you have 'set', you can
+run:

+    $ cd `projectpad get`  # or alias 'g', see Shell settings

+### Shell settings

+To quickly change to the project directory (after setting it), it is advised to set aliases and use them instead of the `get` and `set` commands directly:

+    alias g='cd `projectpad get`'
+    alias s='projectpad set && cd `projectpad get`'

+### Auto scan git repositories and them as projects

+To use projectpad with your git repositories, cd to your parent folder (e.g. `~/projects`) and create a project listing:

+    $ projectpad update

+This will recursively scan the directory for git repositories.
+Of course, you can also add any single git repository this way.

+### Temporary paths

+Use `projectpad pwd` if you want to set $PWD as active path, but don't want to add it.

+## Command overview

     usage: projectpad <command>

     Commands:
        help    Show this help:
+       set     Set current project
+       add     Add $PWD to projects and activate path pwd     Set $PWD as active path
        edit    Edit project file with $EDITOR
+       update  Recursively scan $PWD for git directories and append any found directories to the project file, immediately editing it afterwards
+       gitto   Register all projects with gitto
+       name    Get current project name
        get     Get current project path
-       name    Get current project name
-       set     Set current project
-       update  Recursively scan PWD for git directories and append any found directories to the project file, immediately editing it afterwards
-       gitto   Register all projects with gitto
-       pwd     Set current PWD as active project version Show version information
+       version Show version information

-To quickly start using projectpad for your git repositories, cd to your parent folder (e.g. `~/git`) and create a project listing:

-    $ projectpad update

-Then set a project (using a dialog window):

-    $ projectpad set

-Now, whenever you want to change to the project you have 'set', you can
-run:

-    $ cd `projectpad get`

-To quickly change to the project directory (after setting it), it is advised to set aliases and use these instead of the `get` and `set` commands directly:

-    alias g='cd `projectpad get`'
-    alias s='projectpad set && cd `projectpad get`'

 ## License